lacoco-lab/lacoco-lab.github.io/courses/morphology-2025/index.md

 ### Term Papers

 You will write a 6 page report (ACL format).
-Details TBD.
+Details TBD --- will be finalized before introduction session.

 The report should be uploaded via CMS.
 The due date will be one month following our final in-person session.